Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

-Gettysburg National Military Park’s free summer interpretive program series begins on June 11 and offers visitors a chance to learn about the people and places that made history during the Battle of Gettysburg.
-Hike the fields of Pickett’s Charge, explore the rocky summit of Little Round Top, reflect on the words of the Gettysburg Address, and much more on these Nation Park Ranger-guided experiences.
+Gettysburg National Military Park’s free summer interpretive program series begins on June 10 and offers visitors a chance to learn about the people and places that made history during the Battle of Gettysburg.
+Hike the fields of Pickett’s Charge, explore the rocky summit of Little Round Top, reflect on the words of the Gettysburg Address and much more on these National Park Ranger-guided experiences.
 Gettysburg is offering new and exciting summer programs that will appeal to first time and repeat visitors alike.
 Highlights include:

 For visitors interested in living history, the Visit to the Past programs helps to connect people with the life and work of soldiers and citizens over 150 years ago: